docpad-archive/documentation/Documentation.md

 The final step before pushing the site to production is to build it : aggregate and compress javascript and css files, mainly.
 This compression reduces files size and is good for site performance (less HTTP requests).
 Explain here how to do it.

 I don't know to how to do with DocPad though.
 This may need the existing [Buildr](https://github.com/bevry/docpad-extras/tree/master/plugins/buildr) plugin, or the (soon to come ?)
 [Grunt](https://github.com/bevry/docpad/issues/212) plugin.

+## Deployment and hosting

+- Explain the way of hosting static sites (copy the out directory somewhere) as well as dynamic sites backed up by [Express](http://expressjs.com/) (if it's possible : I know nothing of it).
+- Explain briefly the role of .htaccess files (and the equivalent for IIS and NGinX), and remind that one could make use of .htaccess.eco and the power behind with a few examples : redirection rules, access rules, etc. Yes we can.
+- Once CLI has deploy commands (to Github, Heroku and other places), explain how to deploy here.

 ## Using DocPad as a node module